-The other reasons for failure are summarized per lock.
+\mgn{Next, we analyze the primary reasons for failure on each lock}.
 Lock L1 (pin-tumbler) has sharp edges along the top and bottom of the key hole that the key can become stuck in.
-In this case, our method is too naive to detect that the key is stuck, or wedged, and thus does not back away (12 failure cases).
-Lock L2 (dimpled) had sharp edges on the key that sometimes became caught on the entrance of the lock, resulting in a similar failure mode as L1 (7 failure cases).
+In this case, our method is too naive to detect that the key is stuck, or wedged, and does not back away (12 failure cases).
+Lock L2 (dimpled) has sharp edges on the key that sometimes became caught on the entrance of the lock (7 failure cases).
 Additionally, L2 has a raised keyhole as can be seen in Figure \ref{fig:locks}.
-Thus, it was common for the extremum seeking control law to move the key over the edge of this raised region and get stuck in the local minima (11 failure cases).
-Finally, lock L3 (tubular) achieved the lowest success rate because of the circular design of L3's key.
-In this case, correct orientation about the Y axis (insertion axis) is much more important than in L1, L2, or L4.
+Thus, the extremum seeking control law sometimes moved the key over the edge and got stuck (11 failure cases).
+Finally, lock L3 (tubular) achieved the lowest success rate because orientation about the Y axis (insertion axis) is much more important than in L1, L2, or L4.
 Additionally, the surface of the lock is flat, and thus provides little to no information for the extremum seeking control law to use to proceed into the lock (33 failure cases).